A good tutor has teaching ability, not just a high ATAR

 A good tutor really cares

 The best tutors are not there just to make a quick buck.
 Developing a relationship with the student is of utmost importance.
-If the student is able to think of the tutor as a friend, he will be more likely to freely communicate any issues he’s facing in class.
-This way, he’ll feel more comfortable when the tutor comes and the lessons will be most productive.
+If the student can think of the tutor as a friend, he will be more likely to freely communicate any issues he’s facing in class.
+This way, he’ll feel more comfortable when the tutor comes, and the lessons will be most productive.

 A good tutor individualises his/her teaching